H. Brandt Ayers, former publisher of The Anniston Star, dead at 85

 Ayers was born on April 8, 1935, son of Harry Mell Ayers, publisher of The Star.
 Educated at Woodstock Elementary School and a Connecticut boarding school, he went on to the University of Alabama and later served as a Naval officer.
 Returning from the Navy, he worked briefly at The Star before taking a job as capitol reporter for the Raleigh (N.C.)
 Times.

-From there he went to Washington, to work for the Bascomb Timmons Bureau, a wire service that covered newspapers across the Southeast.
+From there he went to Washington, to work for the Bascomb Timmons Bureau, a wire service that provided stories to newspapers across the Southeast.
 Among the stories he covered was the conflict between the Kennedy administration and George Wallace over integration of the University of Alabama.

 When he returned to Anniston in the 1960s — and took charge of the family-owned paper — Ayers moved the paper toward an integrationist stance.
 He was one of the founders of the Committee on Unified Leadership, a multi-racial group that sought to transition Anniston institutions out of segregation.